 Properly Balancing a One Pipe Residential Steam System

-Many of you believe that balancing a residential steam system has to do adjusting the automatic radiator air vents dependent on the radiator location.
-Unfortunately this is not really the way to balance a steam system.
+Many tech's believe that balancing a residential steam system is done by adjusting the automatic radiator air vents dependent on the radiator location.
+Unfortunately, this is not really the way to balance a steam system.
 You should be adjusting the air vent dependent on the size of the radiator.
 An important tip on balancing a single pipe steam system, verify there are working main line vents.
 Below is a Hoffman and Gorton main line vents.

 Steam system efficiency is all about venting.
 The steam is produced in the boiler and must move to the end of the steam main first.
 The only way to get the steam to move through the insulated steam main is to vent the air from the main.
 Yes, I said insulated steam mains.
 No steam system should be operated without insulated mains as it can create multiple issues.